Qeepsake/boost-cli/README.md

 ## `boost-cli component [COMPONENTNAME]`

 The component command creates a component file with the appropriate component template.
 Values for the --flavour and --directory flags will default to react-native and ./components respectively.
+It also creates a corresponding file for your component's styles in the `/styles` subdirectory in the directory.
+The `COMPONENTNAME` splits by uppercase letters to form the file name, so `MyComponent` becomes `my-component.js`.

 ```
 USAGE